451 MILLION TONNE RESOURCE

-Drilling is planned in early 2021 to define a shallow iron ore resource at Grants Basin that can form the basis for a mining scoping study.
+Drilling is planned at the earliest opportunity to define a shallow iron ore resource at Grants Basin that can form the basis for a mining scoping study.

 Bulk samples will be collected to test dry magnetic separation processing technology, which has the advantage of minimal ground water usage and ease of tailings disposal.

 It is expected that energy will come from new and nearby existing renewable energy sources.